 SHALLOW IN-EAR FIT BUT THAT DOESN’T FALL OUT.
 LIGHTWEIGHT WITH GOOD COMFORT.

 These in-ear headphones don’t sit very deep in your ear, but they offer a good hold even during jogging or physical activity.
 The Brainwavz M2 feels light yet solidly in-place on your head.

-Noise isolation is good but not great, given they don’t sit very deeply in the ear.
+Noise isolation is good but not great, given they don’t sit very deep in the ear.

 GREAT BUILT QUALITY.
 DURABLE WIRES, MADE TO LAST.

-Brainwavz M2 ear buds have excellent quality of construction.
-The 50 inch cable is one of the highlights: it has good thickness and resists tangles.
+Brainwavz M2 earbuds have an excellent quality of construction.
+The 50-inch cable is one of the highlights: it has a good thickness and resists tangles.
 The Y-split is rugged even without a cinch included.